 For example, I brought three pee-pee tee-pees and didn’t use any.
 I also brought 4 pairs of socks and we rarely used them.
 I also packed way too many onesies and clothes for him.

-Genymoney.ca is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.ca.
+genymoney.ca is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

-Here’s the basics to pack with you for your beach vacation for baby:
+Here’s the absolute basics to pack with you for your beach vacation for baby:

 For the carry on luggage

 - Diapers (disposable)– If you use disposable diapers.
 1 diaper/hour of plane ride in diaper bag.

 - Baby Wipes– Make sure you have lots of wipes for the plane ride!

 - A warm and comfy plane outfit (and another outfit in case this one get soiled with a blow out)- We had a onesie inside and a sweatshirt type top with some fleece pants.
 We had another onesie just in case packed.